SafeExamBrowser/seb-server/docs/lmssetup.rst

 A new Open edX system has been installed within your institution and to be able to use the system also for e-assessments with SEB and SEB Server, you have to bind the LMS to the SEB Server.

 - If not already done, install the  :ref:`lms-setup-edx-plugin-label`  on the Open edX system first.
-- On the Open edX system create an :ref:`lms-api-account-edx-label`.
+- On the Open edX system create an :ref:`lms-api-account-edx-label` .
 - Sign into SEB Server with your institutional administrator role account.
 - Navigate to "Exam Administration" / "LMS Setup" within the navigation on the left hand side.
 - Use the "Add LMS Setup" action from the right action pane to open a LMS Setup creation form.
 - Give a unique name to the new LMS Setup for internally identification.
 - Set the main URL that points to the new LMS system.
 This is usually the the URL that is also used with the Browser to connect to the main page of the LMS system
-- Set the API credentials that has been creates within step two.
+- Set the API credentials that has been creates within step two (client-id, secret).
 - Use the "Activate LMS Setup" action on the right action pane to test, save and activate the new LMS Setup within one step.

 .. note::